FinnGu/earthview-wallpaper/readme.md

-# Earth-View-Wallpaper:
+# EarthviewWallpaper:
-This project fetches Google's [Earth-View images](https://earthview.withgoogle.com/) and changes your desktop wallpaper every 15 minutes to a random one of them.
+This project fetches Google's [earthview images](https://earthview.withgoogle.com/) and changes your desktop wallpaper every 15 minutes to a random one of them.

 ## Installation Guide (Windows):